 Rural Crime Watch (RCW) is a community driven, community led, police supported crime prevention and reduction collaborative program.
-The Rural Crime Watch program in Saskatchewan is a partnership between the Provincial Rural Crime Watch Association (includes local RCW boards where they exist), the RCMP, and its authorized Protection and Response Team (PRT).
+The Rural Crime Watch program in Saskatchewan is a partnership between the Saskatchewan Rural Crime Watch Association (SRCWA) (includes local RCW boards where they exist), the RCMP, and its authorized Protection and Response Team (PRT).
 The RCMP’s PRT partners include Saskatchewan Conservation Officer Services and Saskatchewan Highway Patrol.
 RCW members are volunteers who serve as the ‘Eyes and Ears’ of their communities and contact the police to report suspicious persons / vehicles.

 How to Start a Rural Crime Watch Group

 - Form an Executive committee with a minimum of 6 members which should include a President, Secretary and Treasurer.

 - Pick a name that represents your community/area.

 - Set up an official group email for communication with other groups/organizations.

 - Create a membership form and keep accurate accounting and minutes of your meetings.